Back-to-School Success: Balancing Clubs, Homework and 11+ Prep

 Clubs vs. Academics: Finding the Right Mix

 If your child is preparing for the 11+, consider pressing pause on one activity until after exams.
-This way, they still enjoy the benefits of their favourite clubs but also have enough energy for study and downtime.
+This way, they can still enjoy the benefits of their favourite clubs but also have enough energy for study and downtime.

 Wix visual idea: ⚽🎻 Mix of sports and music activities, showing variety but balance.